FredKSchott/snowpack/docs/docs/07-plugins.md

 }
 ```

 This is all you need to connect the plugin.
-If the plugin supports it, you can also pass options to the plugin to configure it's behavior:
+If the plugin supports it, you can also pass options to the plugin to configure its behavior:

 ```js
 // snowpack.config.json